At least five killed as another blast hits Pakistan on prophet’s birthday

 UN chief says Pakistan floods ‘litmus test for climate justice’ as aid lags

+Fazal Akbar, a senior police officer at Hangu, told reporters the two suspected attackers tried to enter a police station near the mosque, but they were fired upon by the officials.

+“One of them blew himself up at the gate but the other managed to enter the mosque.
+Thankfully, most of the people inside the mosque managed to escape after the first blast, which is why the casualty count is low,” he said.

-Rescue officials said there were between 30 to 40 people inside the mosque offering the congregational Friday prayers when the explosion in Khyber Pakhtunkhwa took place.
+Officials said there were between 30 to 40 people inside the mosque offering the congregational Friday prayers when the explosion took place.

+The twin blasts rocked Pakistan as Muslims celebrated the birth anniversary of Prophet Muhammad.

 “We now have five confirmed casualties, while another six critically injured have been transferred to hospital,” Bilal Faizi, spokesperson for Rescue 1122 helpline, told Al Jazeera.